 It depends.
 You need to calculate how much penalty and interest you would owe CRA by the time you pay the balance versus the interest on the loan.

 What happens if you do not pay the CRA on time?

-If you have a balance owing from the previous year, the CRA charges compound daily interest on your balance and that includes interest on penalties starting the day after your filing due date if you are late filing the return.
-The fact that the interest compounds daily means that it really adds up quickly and before you know it the balance owing can go from being hard to pay back, to impossible to pay back.
+If you have a balance owing from the previous year, the CRA charges a penalty interest depending on the type of income you reported.
+Also, there is a compound daily interest on your balance and that includes interest on penalties starting the day after your filing due date if you are late filing the return.

 Can I use a personal loan to pay off my taxes?